New year’s goals are notoriously unsuccessful. Most of us fire out of the gate with gusto, eager and bright-eyed with our one words and our big goals.

 A few more ways kaizen would work:

-• If you want to wean yourself off something, like caffeine or sugar, you’d decrease your amount by 10 percent that first day—that’s basically a slightly smaller cup of coffee or a smaller slice of pie.
+• If you want to wean yourself off something, like caffeine or sugar, you’d decrease your amount by 10 percent that first day—that’s basically a slightly smaller cup of coffee or a smaller spoonful of sweetener.
 But you still get to have some.
 Rinse and repeat until you’ve cut back 100 percent.

 If you’d like to know ten of your neighbors this year, you might start with a short walk after dinner every evening and see what happens over time.
 Who knows, you might find yourself planning a block party by summer.

-For me, kaizen is the only realistic way to approach any of my goals—I’m a busy mom, I’ve got a book deadline this year—and well, I’m human and want to enjoy life, too.
+For me, kaizen is the only realistic way to approach any of my goals—I’m a busy working mom, I’ve got writing deadlines—and well, I’m human and want to enjoy life, too.

-So, almost a month in to the new year already… you might want to consider kaizen.
-This approach isn’t for everyone, but I’ve been happy with it over the years.
+If you’re feeling discouraged about your slacker self, you might want to consider kaizen.
+This approach isn’t for everyone, but I’ve been happy with it.